-Coronavirus: Resident doctor at Delhi’s AIIMS tests positive
+Coronavirus: Two resident doctors – one nine-months pregnant – at Delhi’s AIIMS test positive

-He belonged to the Physiology Department, and was reportedly admitted to the new private ward for further treatment and testing.
+The male doctor belongs to the Physiology Department, and was reportedly admitted to the new private ward for further treatment and testing.

-A resident doctor of the All India Institute of Medical Sciences in Delhi on Thursday tested positive for the novel coronavirus, the medical superintendent confirmed to Scroll.in.
-However, Dr DK Sharma said the doctor was not involved in any patient care services.
+A resident doctor of the All India Institute of Medical Sciences in Delhi, and his nine-month pregnant wife, also a doctor at the facility, on Thursday tested positive for the novel coronavirus, NDTV reported quoting sources.
+The AIIMS medical superintendent only confirmed to Scroll.in that the doctor had been infected.
+But Dr DK Sharma said the doctor was not involved in any patient care services.

-The doctor belongs to the Physiology Department of AIIMS, and was reportedly admitted to the new private ward for further treatment and testing.
+The male doctor belongs to the Physiology Department of AIIMS, and was reportedly admitted to the new private ward for further treatment and testing.
 Meanwhile, the hospital administration undertook rigorous contact tracing after the doctor said he recently attended a farewell ceremony at work.
-The doctor’s family will also be screened, NDTV reported quoting unidentified officials.
+The doctor’s family will also be screened.

 This came after three doctors in the national Capital tested positive on Wednesday.
 While two of them were resident doctors at Safdarjung hospital, the the third one worked at the Sardar Vallabhbhai Patel hospital, according to NDTV.